Dance classes held in Halifax & Keighley – West Yorkshire

 If you prefer to speak to us in person please call either Sue: 07771 863283 or Nigel: 07745 117619.
 If we are not available to take your call, please leave a message and we will get back to you as soon as possible.

-If you live within the area shown below you are on average only 30 – 35 minutes driving time from either of JIVE CLASSES two dance teaching venues based in Halifax (Tuesday Nights) or Sandbeds near Keighley (Wednesday nights).
+If you live within the area shown below you are on average only 30 – 35 minutes driving time from either of JIVE CLASSES dance teaching venues based in Halifax (Tuesday Nights) or Keighley (Thursday nights).